Somewhat Resilient

 Forestry and Conservation Science Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Forestry and Conservation Science professors land in the "Somewhat Resilient" category because AI is already changing a real portion of their daily work — things like drafting lesson plans, summarizing research, and generating quiz questions are increasingly being handled by AI tools, which means the job is genuinely shifting.
-At the same time, the heart of this career — mentoring students, leading hands-on field labs, making ethical land-management decisions, and designing meaningful curricula — still depends on human judgment and relationships that AI isn't close to replacing.
+Forestry and conservation science professors earn a "Somewhat Resilient" label because AI is already handling a real chunk of their behind-the-scenes work, like drafting emails, summarizing readings, and generating quiz questions, which means the job is genuinely changing even if it is not disappearing.
+The core of the role, mentoring students, leading field labs, designing curricula, and making ethical judgment calls about land management, still depends on human expertise and relationships that AI is not ready to replace.

 Read full analysis